 Christine Neitzke is an award-winning entrepreneur, marketer, and executive.
 An Ohio native and Miami University business graduate, Christine has put her skills in media relations, strategic planning, marketing, design, and events management to work in both the public and private sectors.
-After directing communications and public relations for two environmental agencies, Christine tapped into her creative side by opening her own interior design practice, which maintained a thriving clientele of over 30 private customers.
+Christine later tapped into her creative side by opening her own interior design practice, which maintained a thriving clientele of more than 30 private customers.

 RIA DAVIDSON, VICE PRESIDENT & CO-FOUNDER

 Ria Davidson has more than 20 years of experience as a public relations consultant specializing in environmental communications and crisis/reputation management.
 Ria is an experienced public speaker who welcomes the opportunity to share Dragonfly’s mission and vision to as many people as she can.